niklasp/ink-docs/versioned_docs/version-v6/debugging/pre-compiles.md

 # Pre-compile

-We don't have any examples for this functionality yet.
+We don't have any examples for debugging with pre-compiles yet.
 Our intention add one here, once the pre-compile API in `pallet-revive` is clearer.